we believe that every student

 In 1997, the parents came together and formed an advisory committee to oversee the first 6 official Student Nutrition Programs in Halton.
 Fast forward to 2007, just ten years later, and HFFT became an incorporated, registered, charity with its own Board of Directors and 63 programs.

-As of June 2016, HFFT has programs in 110 schools across Halton and feeds more than 25,000 students a week.
-We have over 2,000 volunteers (including 800 students) and dozens of community partners who all work together to feed students in their communities.
+As of September 2017, HFFT has partner programs in 130 schools across Halton and feeds more than 27,000 students a week.
+We have over 2,100 volunteers (including 930 students) and dozens of community partners who all work together to feed students in their communities.